 Identity Management is a Skill and not one that comes with a Guidebook

 The organizations that deploy IAM solutions have experienced, seasoned experts in the team.
 At Ilantus, our team comprises experts who have over 20 years of experience deploying the solution.
 When we built our product, it came from a place of experience of thousands of implementations and understanding the needs of the customers over the trends of the market.
 Thus, our product, Compact Identity, reflects customer demands.

 We understand what it takes to have successful user adoption, as well as what is the need to tackle today’s threat landscape.

-This surely did not come with a handbook, but something that was developed because of one implementation after the other.
+This surely did not come with a handbook, but this was the expertise that developed one implementation after another.

 A lot of companies are reluctant to invest in an IAM solution because of the several myths that surround it.
 Let us bust them for you.
-IAM solutions have indeed had a reputation for being complicated, expensive, required in-house experts to maintain it, and took years to implement.
+IAM solutions have indeed had a reputation for being complicated, expensive, required in-house experts to maintain, and took years to implement.

 Ilantus’ solution, Compact Identity, is simple to use and implement—even your non-technical folks would be comfortable to implement it.
 It comes with a contextual guide at every step, which encourages rapid user adoption and can be implemented within weeks.
 Mostly, it is made keeping the SMBs in mind.
 Thus, even though it is powered with intelligent functionalities of access management as well as identity governance and administration, it is surprisingly affordable.

 Building your own IAM solution is not a task you want to set out to achieve when you want to scale, invest in a solution instead.
 Save yourself money, skills, and resources, and leave your identity management needs to us.

 Reach out to us, anytime, and we will be ready to talk about empowering you with an identity management solution.